AgentWorm: Self-Propagating Attacks Across LLM Agent Ecosystems: Introduction

 \section{Introduction}

-The rapid advancement of large language models (LLMs) has catalysed a paradigm shift from static dialogue systems to fully autonomous agents capable of sustained, real-world interaction.
+The rapid advancement of large language models (LLMs) has catalyzed a paradigm shift from static dialogue systems to fully autonomous agents capable of sustained, real-world interaction.
 Modern LLM-based agents leverage tool-use capabilities to operate as long-running processes with broad system-level privileges.
-Open-source frameworks such as AutoGPT~\cite{autogpt2023}, LangChain~\cite{chase2022langchain}, and OpenDevin~\cite{wang2025openhands} have democratised access to agentic AI, while standardised protocols like the Model Context Protocol~\cite{anthropic2024mcp} have begun to unify how agents connect to external services.
+Open-source frameworks such as AutoGPT~\cite{autogpt2023}, LangChain~\cite{chase2022langchain}, and OpenDevin~\cite{wang2025openhands} have democratized access to agentic AI, while standardized protocols like the Model Context Protocol~\cite{anthropic2024mcp} have begun to unify how agents connect to external services.

-Among these ecosystems, OpenClaw~\cite{openclaw2025} stands out as one of the largest real-world deployments of autonomous AI agents.
-OpenClaw is a self-hosted agent runtime in which each instance maintains a persistent local workspace, governed by a set of Markdown workspace files.
-For instance, \texttt{SOUL.md} for the agent's personality, values, and behavioural philosophy, \texttt{AGENTS.md} for operational rules and session procedures, and per-skill \texttt{SKILL.md} files for third-party extensions distributed through ClawHub, a community-driven skill marketplace.
-The framework integrates with over 50 messaging platforms (Telegram, Discord, WhatsApp, Slack, Signal, among others) and provides built-in tools for shell execution, browser automation, and file management.
-With over 300,000 GitHub stars and more than 40,000 active instances, OpenClaw forms a densely interconnected agent ecosystem whose security properties remain largely unexplored.
+One prominent example of such ecosystems is OpenClaw~\cite{openclaw2025}, a self-hosted agent runtime in which each instance maintains a persistent local workspace governed by a set of Markdown workspace files: \texttt{SOUL.md} for the agent's personality and behavioral philosophy, \texttt{AGENTS.md} for operational rules and session procedures, alongside skill-specific configurations for third-party extensions distributed through a community marketplace (ClawHub\footnote{\url{https://clawhub.com}}).
+The framework integrates with over 50 messaging platforms and provides built-in tools for shell execution, browser automation, and file management.
+With over 300,000 GitHub stars and more than 40,000 active instances, OpenClaw exemplifies the class of densely interconnected agent ecosystems whose security properties are investigated here.
+Such systems are rapidly proliferating, yet the security of these ecosystems remains largely underexplored.